amogh-assertai/kitting_station_v2/docs/tsd/TSD_CONFIGURATION.md

 - PQPR storage and Table Settings' audio storage both remain overwrite-only by client's explicit choice.
 - `app/config/loader.py`'s fail-fast validation may not yet cover `configuration.tables` or the `table_configuration` collection name — confirm and extend if desired.
 - Tables 2 and 3 have no Current Kits Configuration, PQPR Analytics, or Table Settings data/routes/templates built — every data-layer function and route here already takes `table_id` as a parameter, so extending to another table is a matter of flipping `built: true` in `config.yaml` and confirming the existing routes work for that table_id (they should, since nothing is Table-1-specific except the one-time PQPR legacy-migration check).
+- **New cross-blueprint dependency this round:** `configuration/routes.py` now imports `from app.extensions import socketio` and reads `mongodb.collections.live_activities` from settings (for the live-activity propagation feature above) — previously this blueprint had zero dependency on Live Kitting Activities' collection or the Socket.IO singleton.
+Both are the same shared objects every other blueprint already uses, so this doesn't introduce a new subsystem, but it does mean Configuration is no longer fully independent of Live Kitting Activities at the code level (only in the sense of "reads a collection name and emits to a room it doesn't own" — no reverse dependency exists, Live Kitting Activities still knows nothing about Configuration).